ServiceStack/ServiceStack.Examples/src/Docs/markdown/markdown-razor.md

 	}

 Markdown Razor doesn't need to do anything special with text blocks since all it does is look for the ending brace '}'.
-This means if you want to output a brace '{' literal then you have to double escape it, i.e. '{{'.
+This means if you want to output a brace literal '{' then you have to double escape it with '{{' or '}}'.

 ### HTML Encoding
 Markdown Razor follows MVC Markdown behaviour where by default content emitted using a @@ block